A Comprehensive Guide to the Stages of Menopause

 Managing stress: Stress and anxiety can aggravate symptoms and increase discomfort.
 Practicing relaxation techniques – such as meditation and deep breathing exercises – can help reduce these feelings.

-Getting enough sleep: Prioritize getting proper sleep by establishing a regular bedtime schedule and a relaxing routine.
+Getting enough sleep: Prioritize getting proper sleep by establishing a regular bedtime schedule, morning light, and a cool, dark bedroom for your wind-down routine.
 You can also improve your sleep hygiene to promote a better night’s rest.

 Staying hydrated: Drinking enough water can help prevent dehydration which can worsen symptoms like hot flashes.